AJNOURI/DockerVPC/readme.md

 VirtualPC container for GNS3
 =======================

-The goal is to take profit of docker containers to useinside GNS3 as aslmost a fill-fledged linux end host instead of using the very limited VPCS or an overkill virtual machine.
+The goal is to take profit of docker containers to use inside GNS3 as (almost) full-fledged linux endhost instead of using the very limited VPCS or an overkill virtual machine.

 This includes a script to manage containers and set networking parameters using pipework.